 Community Service is also highly stressed at Mother Mu.
 At the beginning of last September our new members completed a community service project in Montgomery, Alabama.
 The members spent the weekend doing home improvements and helping various civic organizations.
 More than 340 hours were given back to the community.
 In addition to this annual community service project for new members, many other projects are planned throughout the academic year.

 Our members have stayed active with a number of extracurricular activities.
 Many men are active in campus organizations, such as SGA (Hamilton Bloom is the newly elected SGA President), IFC and Capstone Men, while others compete at a high level on intramural teams (namely; basketball, football and golf).
 Two members played football on the Crimson Tide national championship team; Wilson Love '14 (DL) and Cade Foster '15 (Placekicker).
 Former Crimson Tide starting quaterback, Greg McElroy '11, is now the starting quarterback for the New York Jets.

 We hold two major annual recruitment event weekends in the Spring semester where we get to know many great new prospective men.
-"Woodstock" and "Fear and Loathing are two upcoming must attend recruitment events (one in March, and one in April).
+"No Regard" and "Woodstock" are two upcoming must attend recruitment events (usually held in late March and mid-April).
 These events offer an opportunity to establish many great relationships with potential members.
 Early recruitment activities commence in late January, and will continue in earnest throughout the summer months and will formally conclude around the end of August (although recruitment is truly a year round process at Mother Mu).
 Our Recruitment Chairs are busy assembling and evaluating a plethora of names and Recruitment Recommendations for approximately 45 new members to be bid around September 1, 2014.